Boehner says Hillary Clinton should support White House on trade

 Clinton has not stated a clear position on either fast-track legislation or the negotiation of the TPP deal with Asia.
 She recently said that any trade deal “has to produce jobs and raise wages and increase prosperity and protect our security.”

-Representative James Clyburn, a member of House Democratic leadership, said this week he didn’t know whether there were even 20 votes out of a total of 188 Democrats in the House for fast-track authority, also known as Trade Promotion Authority (TPA).
+Representative James Clyburn, a member of the House Democratic leadership, said he did not know whether there were even 20 votes out of a total of 188 Democrats in the House for fast-track authority, also known as Trade Promotion Authority, or TPA.

 “The fact is that the president needs her help in order to get Democrat votes in the House and Senate to get this passed,” Boehner said on Sunday.